Mominul Haque: Test captaincy (2019–2022)

-The first Test of Bangladesh's tour of South Africa in early 2022 was Mominul's 50th Test match, and he became the seventh Bangladeshi to play 50 or more Tests.
-The side lost heavily again.
-Mominul's final Test series as captain saw a draw and a loss against Sri Lanka in May 2022, after which Shakib al Hasan was reinstated as Bangladesh's Test captain after he returned from suspension and Mominul resigned as captain following a run of poor batting performances.
+The first Test of Bangladesh's tour of South Africa in early 2022 was Haque's 50th Test match, and he became the seventh Bangladeshi to play 50 or more Tests.
+The team lost heavily again.
+Haque's final Test series as captain saw a draw and a loss against Sri Lanka in May 2022, after which Shakib al Hasan was reinstated as Bangladesh's Test captain after he returned from suspension and Haque resigned as captain following a run of poor batting performances.

 Records and achievements

-Mominul is one of only six batsmen, and the only Bangladeshi, to score 11 or more consecutive scores of at least fifty in Test matches.
+Haque is one of only six batsmen, and the only Bangladeshi, to score 11 or more consecutive scores of at least fifty in Test matches.
 He was the first Bangladeshi to score centuries in both innings of a Test match and the first Bangladeshi batsman to score 10 centuries in Test cricket.

 International centuries

-As of November 2024 Mominul has scored 13 centuries in Test matches, the most by any Bangladeshi batsman.
+As of November 2024 Haque has scored 13 centuries in Test matches, the most by any Bangladeshi batsman.
 He is yet to score a century in either One Day International or Twenty20 International cricket.